Exploring a mostly whole foods, mostly allergen free diet

-(An extra inner pot and glass lid makes for easier Instant Pot cooking.
+By the way, an extra inner pot and glass lid makes for easier Instant Pot cooking.
 When the beans are done, I lift the inner pot full of beans out of the Instant Pot, cover it with the glass lid, and set it aside to cool.
 Then if I want to cook something else, I simply use my second inner pot.
-It’s really nice to have two inner pots!)
+It’s really nice to have two inner pots!

 If you want to try some of the varieties of beans mentioned in the notes section, check out Rancho Gordo Beans.
 Amazon also carries some of their beans.

 1teaspoonolive oilfor Split Peas, lentils, red lentils and Lima beans